rafaelmartins/blohg/docs/index.rst

 :Version: |release|

-This is blohg, a full-featured blogging engine, that uses Mercurial as the storage backend.
+This is blohg, a full-featured blogging engine, that uses Mercurial (or alternatively Git) as the storage backend.

 Here you will find a complete documentation about the usage and the concepts behind blohg.